iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Functional Spaces/Hilbert Space Introduction.md

 ---
 ### **Total Basis in Hilbert Spaces**

 A total set has closure that spans the whole Hilbert Space.
 Its existence is important because it places idealism for describing the whole Hilbert space only using basis that is countable.
 Sometimes it'a also referred to be the maximal basis.

 #### **Def (3.6-1) | Total Space**
 > A set $M\subseteq M$ is total if $\text{cl.span}(M) = \mathcal H$.
 And a sequence is total if and only if all terms in the sequence form a total set in $\mathcal H$.

 **Note**:

-Recall that $x\in \text{span}(M)$ if and only if there is a finite linear combinations of the lements from $M$ that represent the vector $x$, hence hte closure is not given for free.
+Recall that $x\in \text{span}(M)$ if and only if there is a finite linear combinations of the elements from $M$ that represent the vector $x$, hence the closure is not given for free.

 **Remarks:**

-The Gram Schimidtz gives an algorithm for computing the ortho-normal basis out a given basis that is total.
+The Gram Schimdtz gives an algorithm for computing the ortho-normal basis out a given basis that is total.

 #### **Thm  | Maximality of Basis**
 > $M \subseteq \mathcal H$ is total if and only if $M^\perp = \{\mathbf 0\}$.